MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/submit-resource-requirements.md

 The recipient of the resource request has the ability to either partially fullfill the request using one or more resources, or completely fulfill the resource request.

-After the request is completely fulfilled, one or more named resources are added to the project as project team members.
-If the resource requirement is fulfillled by one resource, the generic team member associated with the resource request will be deleted.
+After the request is fulfilled, one or more named resources are added to the project as project team members.
+If the resource requirement is fulfilled by one resource, the generic team member associated with the resource request is deleted.

-After the recipient of the Resource Request has proposed resources and is ready for the Project Manager to review the resources who have been proposed, they should update the status of the resource request to **Needs Review**.
+After the recipient of the resource request has proposed resources and is ready for the Project Manager to review the resources who have been proposed, they should update the status of the resource request to **Needs Review**.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]